Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Coarse-Grained Approach

-We perform simulations of the membrane in the NVT ensemble.
-We develop Langevin thermostats and associated stochastic time-step integrators for both the translational and rotational degrees of freedom.
-Our approach shares similarities with the Velocity-Verlet scheme~\cite{Frenkel2002}, where we update over a half-time step the velocity and configuration degrees of freedom.
-However, we emphasize that as a consequence of friction and thermostatting forces such schemes do not preserve the time reversibility as in the deterministic setting.
+{We develop these Langevin thermostats and associated inertial stochastic time-step integrators for both the translational and rotational degrees of freedom.
+Our approach shares similarities with Velocity-Verlet integrators~\cite{Frenkel2002}, in which half-time steps are used to update the velocity $\mb{v}$ and angular velocity $\boldsymbol{\omega}$.
+These are then used to update \ the translational and orientational configuration degrees of freedom $\mb{r}, \mb{n}$.
+While the presence of the friction and thermostatting forces no longer give dynamics with strict time-reversibility, using the Verlet-like integrator does still help with the contributions of the conservative terms and with numerical stability~\cite{Frenkel2002}.}

-Our stochastic time-step integrator uses three main stages.
-In the first stage, we update over a half time step the momentum associated with the translational degrees of freedom and update over the full time step the part of the configuration associated with the translational degrees of freedom.
-We then update similarly the rotational degrees of freedom.
-We then recompute forces and effective torque contributions and update the momentum of the translational and rotational degrees of freedom over the remaining half time step.
-The friction and stochastic terms contribute as part of the forces and effective torques calculated during the updates.
+{Our stochastic time-step integrator has three main stages.
+The first stage updates over a half time step the momentum associated with the translational degrees of freedom.
+The second stage updates over the full time step the translational degrees of freedom.
+The third stage updates the rotational degrees of freedom.
+The forces and torques are recomputed with the momentum of the translational and rotational degrees of freedom updated over the remaining half time step.
+The friction and stochastic terms contribute during updates as part of the forces and effective torques.} {The translational degrees of freedom are updated using}